-Hey-o!
-After The Drama Dragons’ performances in May, I will be starting an on-the-side business for repairing clothes/costumes.
+Sew N So is open!
+I am working an on-the-side business for repairing clothes/costumes.
 I find that nowadays, not enough people know how to mend, and instead, they end up throwing away or donating their damaged clothing.
-Not anymore!
-I’m calling this business “Sew and So.”
-Please share the following advertisement with all your friends and family:

 Have a tear in your pants?
 I can help!
 My name is Hally, and I can mend your expensive clothes.
 Need a pair of pants hemmed or a skirt?
 I can repair holes, reattach buttons, replace snaps, zippers, and fix pulls in sweaters; replace elastic (take it in or let it out); freshen up an old outfit; or build a new costume.
 I’ve worked in the theatre business as a costumer for almost 20 years.
 I offer reasonable rates, bulk discounts, at-home pick-up and delivery in Pierce and Thurston Counties.
 I work fast, so you can usually expect a one-week turnaround!